 Increased Cost of Mandated Services.
 Adds \$58.2 million GF for increased costs of serving children mandated for care under CSA.
-The added funding would support growth of about 11 percent in FY 2002, about the same rate of growth actually experienced in recent years.
+The added funding supports growth of 11 percent in FY 2002, about the same rate of growth actually experienced in recent years.